B2. Operations

 Active Learning (Exploration)

-Duration : approximately 40 minutes
+Duration: approximately 40 minutes

 We need books to research animals.
 We found 36 books about animals in the classroom library.
 We also found some in the school library.
 We have 72 books in total to research animals.
 How many books did we find in the school library?

-Encourage students to refer to the list of counting strategies displayed and to use the ones they have mastered.
+Encourage students to refer to the list of strategies displayed and to use the ones they have mastered.

 Circulate around the classroom and ask students questions to stimulate their thinking; for example: